27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 The Royal Palace has the seat of Milanese government for centuries.
 Today it is a cultural centre where you can enjoy a variety of exhibitions and displays, more than 1500 of which are held here every year.
 You will also enjoy the magnificent interior with a wide staircase.

-Palazzo Reale di Milano / Sights in Milan
+Palazzo Reale di Milano / things to do in Milan

 • Price: full admission to the Royal Palace in Milan is 15 €, for students 15-24 years old 13 €, for disabled 10 €.
 If you are visiting Palazzo Reale di Milano with children aged 6-14, the entrance fee is €10 for adults and €6 for children.